-She keeps looking out the window; sighing or occasionally muttering.
+She keeps looking out the window; sighs or occasionally muttering.
 Honestly, that is much better to do than listen to the old man snoring on my left.
-Then I sigh, stretching my legs, wondering why I chose this seat for eleven-hours flight.
+Then I sigh, stretching my legs, wondering why I chose this seat for the eleven-hours flight.

 “Are you bored?”

 I gasp, glancing out of the corner of my eyes.
 She asked me without turning around, leaving a little frightened in my chest.

 “What is your name?”
 She asked another question mark.

 I look at her wrinkled face.
 Her long curly hair begins to be gray; it reminds me of Mags, the old Panem at Hunger Games ‘Catching Fire’.
 His eyes look sad and wistful; deep as if she is mourning.
 She grabs my right arm, giving too much attention on it.

 “Jay,” I replied.

 “Jay,” she said my name in a whisper, “You have a beautiful hand, give a nice balance between the realist and the dreamer.
 You appreciate all that is refined and beautiful; also motivations are based on intuition or inspiration rather than on cold, hard facts, reason, logic and rational analysis.”